Wyandot County Public Health

 The Treatment Program

-Treatment is received from BCMH approved providers for eligible conditions.
+Treatment is received from CMH approved providers for eligible conditions.
 There are medical AND income guidelines to qualify.

 We personalize your service through home visits to provide family centered-care to assist in providing education and assessing needs.
 We keep in touch through visits, phone calls and letters to provide support so you never feel alone while navigating through the complex health care system.

-What Does the Treatment Program BCMH Pay For?
+What Does the Treatment Program CMH Pay For?

 Public Health Nurses are Registered Nurses (RN) who help to coordinate services for your child and serve as your child’s advocate to get the help your child needs.